vinayhpl/django-udemy-clone/README.md

 #### Backend: Django (Python)
 * Open source Udemy clone project
 * with sqlsite for data store
+* gunicorn and whitenoise for app and static file serving

 #### CI/CD: Jenkins (No Gitlab because takes 8GB+ RAM)
 * Jenkins run as docker container (not on host) with 4GB and 2 core (free tier)